Makita 18V X2 Brushless Rear-Handle Circular Saw Review

 There’s not really a comparison to make against “normal” cordless circular saws in the 18V/20V Max class.
 The Makita 18V X2 Brushless Rear-Handle Circular Saw leaves them all in the sawdust.
 What’s great is that Makita pulls class-leading power and cutting speed together with class-leading capacity, so there’s really no tradeoffs in performance by moving away from your sidewinder.

 We put the Makita Rear-Handle Saw up against our corded Skilsaw SPT77WM-22 worm drive to see what happens in a full depth 8′ rip cut in 4×4 pressure treated pine.
 Our worm drive performed exactly as we expected it to – powerful and confident through the length of the cut (although it did pop our breaker in one test).
 It took 27.96 seconds to make the cut and didn’t stall.

 Makita?
 18.64 seconds, shattering our corded model’s time with an undeniable advantage.

 The Bottom Line

 When we first saw the Makita 18V X2 Brushless Rear-Handle Circular Saw, it was clear it’s in another league than almost every other cordless circular saw available.
 Almost.
 It’s got some competition from DeWalt’s FlexVolt that we’re still sorting out before saying either one has the most cutting power.
-What’s clear is that you’ll have a hard time being disappointed by the performance of this model.
+What’s clear is that it absolutely outperforms a corded worm drive.

 The feature set is solid, highlighted by magnesium and aluminum components that bring the weight down and bevel stops at 22.5 and 45 degrees.
 The lack of an LED light and cut line blower may get in the way for some users but are going to be minor omissions for most applications.